• Skip to main content

 Eddy Ancinas grew up in the San Francisco Bay Area and on a nearby cattle ranch.
 A non-fiction writer, she specializes in Latin American travel, skiing and the California West.
 She has published articles on Argentina, Chile, and Perú in the San Francisco Chronicle, Boston Globe and LA Times, plus six editions of Fodor’s Argentina Guide.

 Her story of a cattle roundup in Elko, Nevada, won the 2010 Nevada Magazine Writers’ Contest.
-Her award-winning book on the history of two ski areas (now one: Alpine Meadows and Palisades-Tahoe), Squaw Valley and Alpine Meadows: Tales from Two Valleys, was first published in 2013; a 2nd edition came out in 2019.
+Her award-winning book on the history of two ski areas (now one renamed Palisades Tahoe in 2020), Squaw Valley and Alpine Meadows: Tales from Two Valleys, was first published in 2013; a 2nd edition came out in 2019.

 Eddy has an Argentine husband and is fluent in Spanish.